niceyraiyani/CSC423-Database-Systems/README.md

 ## Project Details

-This project was developed as part of a course on **Database Systems**.
+This project was developed as part of a course on **Database Systems** : CSC423.
 It involves the design, development, and implementation of a relational database using SQLite and Python.
 The project includes conceptual and logical modeling, SQL schema creation, data insertion, and the implementation of various user transactions.

 ---